 It's also worth noting that this more powerful SOC may also indicate the Quest 3 will be a powerful headset in its own right and this could be backed up with improvements in areas such as refresh rate and displays, for instance.

-As the Rift S has now been discontinued and the Oculus Go also, it fills a void for the Quest 3 to fill alongside the Quest 2 when it does launch, and it would be nice to think that this new headset will be as powerful as the Rift S, if not more.
+As the Rift S and Oculus Go have been discontinued, it fills a void for the Quest 3 to fill alongside the Quest 2 when it does launch, and it would be nice to think that this new headset will be as powerful as the Rift S, if not more.

 Controllers And Tracking